Nationalist government: Economy

 Following the war with Japan, Chiang acquired Taiwan from Japan and renewed his struggle with the Communists.
 However, the corruption of the KMT, as well as hyperinflation as a result of trying to fight the civil war, resulted in mass unrest throughout the Republic and sympathy for the communists.
+Nearly all studies of the collapse of the Nationalist government identify hyperinflation as a major factor in the government's failure.

+The communist land redistribution movement was an important factor in the Nationalists' defeat, particularly because it linked the interests of peasants in the north and northeast to the Communists' success.

-In addition, the Communists' promise to redistribute land gained them support among the massive rural population.
-In 1949, the People's Liberation captured Beijing and later Nanjing as well.
+In 1949, the People's Liberation Army captured Beijing and later Nanjing as well.
 The People's Republic of China was proclaimed in Beijing on 1 October 1949.
 The Republic of China central government relocated to Taipei on 7 December 1949, to Taiwan where Japan had laid an educational groundwork.

 Former sites

-Almost all of the former sites of the nationalist government are headquartered in the city of Nanking, the capital at the time, with only one exception.
+Almost all of the former sites of the nationalist government are headquartered in the city of Nanjing, the capital at the time, with only one exception.

-When the city of Nanking was not captured by the Nationalist Government, they chose the following buildings as their headquarters.
+When the city of Nanjing was not captured by the Nationalist Government, they chose the following buildings as their headquarters.